Enrolling in a Workshop

 Yes, we do.
 If a workshop becomes fully enrolled, we encourage you to put your name on the waiting list so we know that you are interested!
 We want our workshops to be accessible to as many people as possible – and if we have extra interest, we may be able to open another workshop!
 We don’t know about demand unless you tell us!

-I enrolled in last semester’s workshops and want to continue to next term.
+I enrolled in last term’s workshops and want to continue to next term.
 Does my enrolment carry over?

-Enrolments are by semester.
-You must re-enrol each semester online or contact our office on 02 6248 5057.
+Enrolments are by term.
+You must re-enrol each term online or contact our office on 02 6248 5057.

 Can you reserve a place in a workshop if I can’t pay or I’m not sure right now?